Most people with AUD need help to recover from their disease.

 A number of

-cognitive and behavioral therapies
+cognitive behavioral therapies (CBTs)

 Motivational enhancement therapy (MET) is based on the assumption that you have the responsibility and capacity for change.
-Your therapist begins by providing you with individualized feedback about the effects of your drinking.
+The therapist begins by providing you with individualized feedback about the effects of your drinking.
 Working closely together, you and your therapist will explore the benefits of abstinence, review treatment options, and design a plan to implement treatment goals.

-Huebner R. Advances in Alcoholism Treatment.
+Huebner R. Advances in alcoholism treatment.

-Alcohol Research & Health.
+Alcohol Research and Health.
 2011;33:295-299.

-Rubak S. Motivational interviewing: a systematic review and meta-analysis.
+Rubak S. Motivational interviewing: A systematic review and meta-analysis.

 Br J Gen Pract.